welainom/BlueStamp-Engineering-William-Liu/index.md

 ![Headstone Image](sevensegment.jpeg)

+Figure 1: This is a diagram of a seven segment display.
+Each switch (lettered A-DP) controls the corresponding segment on the display

 **Challenges:**
 Despite this being a starter project, it still came with many challenges.
 Firstly, the large number of components that needed connecting required a lot of very precise soldering, which was a challenge.
 Additionally, the instructions were rather unclear, and I spent quite a long time figuring out which parts to solder and how to connect them.